Get Better Clients When You Stop Selling

-Most entrepreneurs skip these client-centered questions.
+Most accounting professionals skip these client-centered questions.
 Instead, they go on and on about how great their service is.
 That’s pretty boring.

 When you emphasize your client’s problem, rather than how remarkable your service is, you’ll stand out.
 It’s a refreshing approach.

-Talking about your business too soon in the consultation is a mistake.
+Don’t make the common mistake of talking about your business too soon during the consultation.
 First, focus on your clients wants, needs and desires.
 Once you’ve accomplished that, then you’ve earned the right to discuss your services and packages.